 - Seager Wheeler Hall: six-bedroom apartments, each with shared living and dining space

 For graduate students, students in professional programs or undergraduate students registered in their fourth year or higher

-Meal plans are a required component of every student residence agreement and vary depending on the residence building.
+Meal plans are offered as a required component of every student residence agreement and vary depending on the residence building you live in.

 Our Culinary Centre offers a buffet of a wide variety of items from comfort foods to ethnic dishes.
 Enjoy your meal in our beautiful dining hall overlooking the Bowl, our main campus' central green space.

 Housing in Saskatoon is very affordable compared to other Canadian cities and Saskatoon has excellent bus service, with routes travelling to campus from throughout the city.
 A U-Pass (bus pass) is included in your student fees.